United States Trust Co. of New York v. New Jersey: Opinion of the court

-In a 4–3 decision, the Supreme Court reversed the lower courts and held that the repeal of the 1962 covenant violated the Contract Clause.
+The Supreme Court issued an opinion on April 27, 1977.
+The Supreme Court reversed the lower courts and held by a 4-3 vote that the repeal of the 1962 covenant violated the Contract Clause.
 Justice Harry Blackmun wrote the majority opinion, joined by Chief Justice Warren Burger and Justices William Rehnquist and John Paul Stevens.
+Justices William Brennan, Thurgood Marshall, and Byron White dissented.
+Justices Potter Stewart and Lewis Powell recused themselves.